Aroostook County Coronavirus-Related Closings & Cancellations

 The Washburn Rec.
 Center is closed.

-Madawaska Recreation Dept. is cancelling all programs until March 31st.
+Madawaska Recreation Dept. is cancelling all programs until further notice.
 Little Dribblers, Adult Volleyball, Mike's Cooking Class, and the Community Gym will all be cancelled/closed until further notice.

 Fort Kent Recreation and Parks has cancelled all basketball and indoor soccer games and practices until further notice.
 The Jalbert Park skating rink will be closed until further notice.

-The Town of Houlton has closed the Houlton Rec Center and the John A. Millar Civic Center effective until March 30th.
+The Town of Houlton has closed the Houlton Rec Center and the John A. Millar Civic Center until at least March 30th.

-Hope Recovery Services in Caribou - closed until March 30th
+Hope Recovery Services in Caribou - closed through April.

 Dr. Catherine Varnum's Office is closed until further notice.